 The new Banner student information system will be rolled out from September 2018 to replace the Oracle Student System (OSS) and departmental student information systems where appropriate.
 Banner will manage the student record and provide a foundation for all information systems involving student data.

 A key aim is to provide a shared source of programme and student information which can be trusted to provide the most accurate and up-to-date picture of all students at all stages of their progression.
 The new student information solution will generate statutory, regulatory and operational data in the most effective way, providing insight to support decision-making.

-To inform the delivery of the new Banner solution from September 2018, the Programme is building on the process work previously undertaken with departments to understand how the following three activities are currently managed:
+To inform the delivery of the new Banner solution from September 2018, the Programme is currently working with academic Departments to understand how the following three activities are managed locally: